smart-edge-open/EMCO/docs/design/generic-action-controller.md

      applied to all relevant clusters except those specified.
    * `clusterProvider`: Name of the service provider hosting the cluster.
    * `clusterName`: Cluster name.
 Required and relevant only if `scope` is `name`.
    * `clusterLabel`: A label set on the cluster.
-Required and relevant onl if `scope` is `label`.
+Required and relevant only if `scope` is `label`.
     * `patchType`: Specifies the type of patch.
 Required and relevant only if you want to modify an existing resource.
     * `patchJson`: This consists of :
       *  `op` : stands for the operation to be performed as patch.
-For eg, "replace".
+For example, "replace".
 For other operations in case of JSON patching , refer : https://github.com/evanphx/json-patch
       * `path` : denotes the path of the item in the YAML definition of the resource.
 For eg, you can find the 'replica' count at `/spec/replicas`
       * `value` : modified value of the item.

-Updating or deleting a customization when the customized resource has been deployed will affect only the database entry but not the actual deployments in any cluster.
+> **NOTE**: Updating or deleting a customization when the customized resource has been deployed will affect only the database entry but not the actual deployments in any cluster.